-LAP Policy SEA Objecti ve 1 1 1 Comments 1 BIO 2 HEA 3 WAT 4 WAT 5 WAT 6 CLI 7 HER 8 LAN 9 SOIL Including reference to secondary, cumulative, synergistic, short, medium, long-term, permanent, temporary, positive and negative effects and scale (local / regional / national) development.
+LAP Policy SEA Objecti ve ı Comments 1 BIO 2 HEA 3 WAT 4 WAT 5 WAT 6 CLI 7 HER 8 LAN 9 SOIL Including reference to secondary, cumulative, synergistic, short, medium, long-term, permanent, temporary, positive and negative effects and scale (local / regional / national) (7) (9) Dependent on location of development.
+Mitigation: Require the preservation of hedgerows within new development Establish a buffer around designated ecological sites, the size of which will be dependent on local ecological and drainage conditions and other factors as appropriate.
+Ensure that adequate capacity in the waste water treatment plan is available to serve all new development.
+Ensure that adequate capacity in water supply is available to serve new development.
 Encourage the reuse of soils generated from housing and other development.
-RES2: New residential development should demonstrate good housing design and provide for successful and sustainable communities by: Showing consistency with urban design objectives and principles outlined in the County Development Plan; Providing open space and community facilities according to the standards set out in this plan; Providing energy efficient and adaptable residential environments that can accommodate changing needs easily; Creating places of distinctive character and legibility; Integrate roads, parking, pedestrian and cycling routes that enhance linkages to the existing urban area and minimise the need to use cars; Support mixed communities by promoting a diverse range of household types; and Enhance and protect the built and natural heritage. ✓ V 0 0 0 V 0 \ ?
+RES2: New residential development should demonstrate good housing design and provide for successful and sustainable communities by: Showing consistency with urban design objectives and principles outlined in the County Development Plan; Providing open space and community facilities according to the standards set out in this plan; Providing energy efficient and adaptable residential environments that can accommodate changing needs easily; Creating places of distinctive character and legibility; Integrate roads, parking, pedestrian and cycling routes V √ 0 0 0 V 0 ~ ?
 (1) (7) (8) Policy includes aim to enhance and protect built and natural heritage through the construction of residential developments.
-(2) Provision of open space and community facilities should help to improve the town's socio-economic profile.
+(2) Provision of open space and community facilities should help to improve the town's socioeconomic profile.
 (2) (6) Sustainable and energy efficient residential developments should lead to a healthier and more cost efficient environment in the long term and an improved socio-economic profile, in particular with regard to human health.
-(6) Creation of pedestrian and cycle linkages should help to minimise use of the car.
-(8) Enhancing and protecting the built and natural environment should also help to protect natural and historic landscapes.
-RES3: Proposals for residential development should have regard to 0 0 0 0 0 0 0 √ 0 (8) Promoting housing development that
+(6) Creation of pedestrian and cycle linkages